Join Nagoya's tech community—no experience needed

 The result is a city where opportunity is less about credentials and more about connection—and where networks are becoming easier to enter.

-What Exposure Actually Does
+What Exposure Actually Does:

 You don’t need to quit your job.